Screening for studies in systematic reviews, scoping reviews, and other knowledge syntheses: Strategies for improvement Online

 In this session, participants will be able to:

-- Recognize the importance of alignment when screening using the eligibility criteria developed in the protocol phase.
+- Recognize the importance of alignment between the eligibility criteria developed in the protocol when screening

 - Understand the importance of asking clarifying questions with the PI and review members to perform better screening.